Global Tour for Peace: Dynamo Kyiv concerts

 Those games that Dynamo played during the evening and in the first phase of the tour featured a concert, where Ukrainian singers sang songs before the game, at half time, and after the game.
 The first concert to be paired to a game on the tour was Dynamo's game against Legia Warsaw, with two further concerts following.
 Dynamo's game with Galatasaray was played in the afternoon and did not feature any performances of the Ukrainian singers, and was the only Dynamo friendly in the first phase of the tour to not feature a concert.

 Dynamo's first game after the tour resumed, against Yverdon-Sport, also did not feature any singers present.
 Singers were present for the second game back, against Lausanne-Sport, however the match only featured two songs sung by professional singers, the lowest in any of the twos games to feature any singing/a concert.

 The singers who featured in the concerts for the games listed above;

 Some of the singers are better known for their band than they are as a solo-artist.
-Those singers who have taken part in the concerts but are usually apart of a band are; ALYA (Oleksandra Lishchuk) - The Pamphlets, Kateryna Pavlenko - Go_A, Julia Sanina - The Hardkiss, Taras Topol - Antibodies, and Oleksandra Zaritska - Kazka.
+Those singers who have taken part in the concerts but are usually part of a band are; ALYA (Oleksandra Lishchuk) - The Pamphlets, Kateryna Pavlenko - Go_A, Julia Sanina - The Hardkiss, Taras Topol - Antibodies, and Oleksandra Zaritska - Kazka.